-Every other fall, as part of the Homes for All MN legislative agenda setting process, the coalition hears policy proposals for consideration on the biennial legislative agenda.
+As part of the Homes for All MN legislative agenda setting process, the coalition hears policy proposals for consideration on the 2022 legislative agenda.
 This process provides members and non-members an opportunity to participate in and influence the coalition’s policy agenda.
-Recent adoption of new bylaws provides an opportunity for the agenda to be amended during odd fall years.
+The coalition will be returning to a one-year agenda for the 2022 legislative session.

 - The policy team solicits and accepts policy proposals for amendment through applications.
-Click here to see the application.
-Each applicant must also complete the Core Values Assessment form.
+Click here to download the proposal packet.

-- Applicants are given the opportunity to present its proposal at a policy team meeting.
+- All applicants are given the opportunity to present their proposals at a policy team meeting.
 These meetings will be held on October 26 and 28.

 - The policy team hears and considers proposals, while using the scoring matrix to help evaluate proposals.
 The team then creates a draft policy agenda after hearing proposals, while weighing political realities.

-- The policy team provides a recommendation to the entire coalition to adopt, reject, or amends the draft agenda.
+- The policy team provides a recommendation to the entire coalition to adopt, reject, or amend the draft agenda.